hbsagen/Rancilio-Silvia-Arduino-PID/README.md

 <ins>Features that I might add:</ins>

-1 - Log to SD card (already implemented, but I will remove it for simplicity and upload this version as "custom")
-2 - Boiling point based on actual atmospheric pressure (I don't know yet if this is of any use for making better espresso)
+1 - Boiling point based on actual atmospheric pressure (I don't know yet if this is of any use for making better espresso)
-3 - USB port for adjusting/tuning and logging

 I will upload the schematics and more information as I complete them.